meaghans/blackhistorymonth/README.md

-**black history month -> the independent alligator newspaper**

-BHM Project created by Nehemie Yacinthe and Meaghan Estrada for The Independent Alligator.

-Info: Nehemie is a Web Developer for The Independent Alligator.
-Meaghan is the Lead Web Developer & Web Development Manager.
-Worked on February 2022, published March 2022.
+**The Independent Alligator: Black History Month Special**

+Created a special project for Black History Month (2022) utilizing HTML, CSS, and Javascript while working under The Independent Alligator as Web Development Manager & Lead Web Developer.
+Worked with Nehemie Yacinthe, Web Developer for The Alligator.